Lujia-Cheng/lujia-cheng/README.md

 # 👋 Hi there, I'm Lujia Cheng.
-I usually go with "Luke"
+I go by "Luke", making it easier for both of us

 I'm a Master's student at the University of Pittsburgh, majoring in Information Science.
 I'll be graduating May 2024.
 Thus I am actively seeking ~~co-op or~~ new grad position.
 I don't know how you get here, but here's my [CV](./CV.md) which should contain all the information you need.